THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The orator may say, “Democracy is the very air we breathe.”
 This is not true literally.
 We do not breathe democracy, it is a philosophy and a form of government.
 There is a very great difference between the symbolism of Scripture and the romantic, metaphoric expressions of human poetry.

-And the Lord shall utter his voice before his army: for his camp is very great: for he is strong that executeth his word: for the day of the Lord is great and very terrible; and who can abide it?
+The LORD gives voice before His army, for His camp is very great; for strong is the One who executes His word.
+For the day of the LORD is great and very terrible; who can endure it?
 (Joel 2:11)

 The above words stress that the army belongs to the Lord Jesus Christ.
 The expression “his army” does not in itself signify that the army is composed of saints belonging to Christ, for in verse 25 of the same chapter, the cankerworm, caterpillar, and the palmerworm are termed “my great army.”